There are two very important issues that must be considered when purchasing a piece of jewelry made from gold.

 White Gold is essentially Yellow Gold that has been mixed with other metal to whiten it, but it does not become completely white, it remains off white or cream white.
 It is often plated with rhodium, which in time wears off so regular re-plating is often required to maintain its whiteness.

 Rose Gold is made by mixing pure gold with copper.

-Jewellery can also be made using a combination of different gold colours.
-These jewellery items are sometimes called two-tone or multi-coloured gold
+Jewelry can also be made using a combination of different gold colors.
+These jewelry items are sometimes called two-tone or multi-colored gold